TLC offers a range of services including speech pathology, occupational therapy, early intervention therapy, specialist education and music therapy.

 Specialist Education

-Specialist educators are multi-disciplinary disability professionals with expertise in fostering the skills, independence and quality of life of individuals with developmental and/or acquired disabilities.
+Specialist educators are multi-disciplinary disability professionals with knowledge and skills in fostering the skills, independence and quality of life of individuals with developmental and/or acquired disabilities.
 A specialist educator can provide assistance with; behaviour issues and positive behaviour support, emotional regulation, support with understanding and learning about sexuality, relationships and sex education, teaching functional life skills including social, communication, self-care, daily living, recreation, and employment.
-Read more here.